Commercial Brine Pvt Heat Pump Rooftop Installation Solis Pvt 1

 Compatible with standard European brine-to-water heat pumps

-Solis-PVT collectors use a standard glycol-brine circuit (G/W 25–35%) and connect to the evaporator or brine inlet of any brine-to-water heat pump via a plate heat exchanger.
-No proprietary connections or modified heat pump firmware required.
-For specific hydraulic schematics matching your heat pump model, contact us with the make and model number.
+Solis-PVT collectors use a standard glycol-brine circuit (G/W 25–35%) and are designed to interface with the brine inlet of standard brine-to-water heat pump systems via a plate heat exchanger, following common European hydraulic configuration practice.
+Exact connection requirements vary by heat pump model and system design.
+For a hydraulic schematic matching your specific heat pump make and model, contact us with your system details.

 Direct Expansion PVT Systems